docker/docker-py/CONTRIBUTING.md

   [sync changes you make](https://help.github.com/articles/syncing-a-fork/) with the original repository.
 4. Enter the local directory `cd docker-py`.
-5. Run `python setup.py develop` to install the dev version of the project and required dependencies.
+5. Run `pip install ".[dev]"` to install the dev version of the project and required dependencies.
 We recommend you do so inside a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs)